12 Unusual London Museums To Visit This Year

 Tucked off busy Bishopsgate is Norton Folgate, an enclave of forgotten 18th Century London.
 Of all the atmospheric facades the strangest address is that of number 18, Dennis Severs House.
 A cross between an art installation and an immersive theatre show, this museum doesn’t allow phones or any talking and you walk through a series of rooms that are laid out like the historic occupants have just left their seats.

-Read about my visit to this hunting London peculiar here.
+Read about my visit to this haunting London peculiar here.

 More London Inspiration